mikegogulski/uc_bitcoin/README.md

 -------------

 * Log into your Drupal installation as an administrator.
+* Navigate to Administer->Site building->Modules and enable the Bitcoin module
 * Navigate to Administer->Store administration->Configuration->Payment settings
 * Click "Edit" at top, then "Payment methods"
 * Enable the Bitcoin payment method and disable all others